ivyy-poison/Python-OS/README.md

 Todo:
 - ~~Implement I/O simulation~~
+- ~~Implement MLFQ Scheduler~~
+- Implement Lottery scheduler
+- Build extensible design for IOManager, then potentially expand into memory and disk management simulations
+- Further away type of goals include: Simulating memory management and file systems (If I even get that far)
 - Improve logging for monitoring of various components
-- Implement MLFQ
-- Further away type of goals include: Simulating memory management and file systems (If I even get that far)
+  - Note: Stretch goals because I presently have no intentions of incorporating external dependencies into this model yet.
+  - But ideally I wish to be able to isolate logging not only by levels but by components as well.